rhettl/js-stack-tutorial-01/README.md

 This is the first project in a line of projects intended to teach a full JavaScript Stack.

-In this project you will be creating a Static Personal Website with homepage, some static pages, and blog (including feed view and article view) totaling to 4 page types.
+In this project, you will be creating a Static Personal Website with homepage, some static pages, and blog (including feed view and article view) totaling to 4 page types.